 Separating Fact From Fiction

 One of the best forms of weather that you will want to learn a great deal more about is rain.
-It’s got a whole lot to do with a science that only your local weather forecaster understands fully.
+It’s got a whole lot to do with science that only your local weather forecaster understands fully.
 However, we are going to teach you the tricks that they use.
 Only what we share here will help you predict better fishing conditions instead of the weather.
 Although both are closely related.
-We warned you there was going to be a sliver of science involved but you have little to worry about because we are going to break it down for you in easy to understand chunks.
+We warned you there was going to be a sliver of science involved but you have little to worry about because we are going to break it down for you in easy-to-understand chunks.

 More About The Feeding Frenzy